mrsarac/ffreadwise-translator-plugin/README.md

 ![FF Readwise Translator Demo](assets/usage-demo.gif)

 Providers and Models
+- Defaults (editable in popup):
   - Gemini: gemini-1.5-flash
   - OpenAI: gpt-4o-mini
   - OpenRouter: openai/gpt-4o-mini
+  You can override these in the extension popup.
+If a model becomes deprecated, just update the field; no code changes needed.

 Permissions
 - `activeTab`, `storage`